A practical way to think about Core Web Vitals

 That means lighter hero media, less client-side work, more stable layout, and cleaner architecture where necessary.

-If your current site is carrying too much technical debt, start with our web app development service, then review the Next.js guide and the operational-risk checklist in our website security article.
+If your current site is carrying too much technical debt, start with our web development Perth service, then review website maintenance Perth if the main need is ongoing checking after the fix.